harmony-one/h/progress/konstantin-potapov.md

+2026-02-06 Fri: Ulad and I started testing the new release using testnet and mainnet validators.
+I investigated an API call issue on devnet and identified the root cause as a mismatch between the internal stack item count and the expected value.
+The stack contains extra items, which indicates that function calls are likely being miscounted internally.

+---

-2026-01-30 Fri: This week I finally fixed all issues related to the new release.
+2026-01-30 Fri: This week I fixed all issues related to the new release.
 A node running this branch can successfully participate in consensus and has imported more than 100k blocks.
 I have already created a PR with these changes and am currently working on additional tests to cover Harmony-specific behavior.

 ---